Joseph Škoda: Works

 His small, but for many years afterwards, unsurpassed chief work, Abhandlung über die Perkussion und Auskultation (Vienna, 1839), was repeatedly published and translated into foreign languages and established his universal renown as a diagnostician.

 In 1841, after a journey for research to Paris, he made a separate division in his department for skin diseases and thus gave the first impulse towards the reorganization of dermatology by Ferdinand von Hebra.
 In 1848 at the request of the Ministry of Education he drew up a memorial on the reorganization of medical education, and encouraged later by his advice the founding of the present higher administration of the Medical School of Vienna.
 As regards therapeutics the accusation was often made against him that he held to the "nihilism" of the Vienna School.
 As a matter of fact his therapeutics were exceedingly simple in contrast to the great variety of remedial agents used at that time, which he regarded as useless, as in his experience many ailments were cured without medicines, merely by suitable medical supervision and proper diet.

-His high sense of duty as a teacher, the large amount of work he performed as a physician, and the early appearance of heart disease are probably the reasons that from 1848 he published less and less.
-The few papers which he wrote from 1850 are to be found in the transactions of the Academy of Sciences and the periodical of the Society of Physicians of Vienna of which he was the honorary president.
+His high sense of duty as a teacher, the large amount of work he performed as a medical doctor, and the early appearance of heart disease are probably the reasons that from 1848 he published less and less.
+The few papers which he wrote from 1850 are to be found in the transactions of the Academy of Sciences and the periodical of the Society of Medical Doctors of Vienna of which he was the honorary president.